inverno-io/inverno-core/doc/reference-guide.md

 The `CoffeeMakerImpl` class can implement several types but it will be exposed as a `CoffeeMaker` in the module class.

-> The `@Provide` annotation is only useful on module bean, for factory beans the implementation type is already hidden in the `Supplier#get()` method and the provided type is the formal parameter specified in the `Supplier<E>` interface.
+> The `@Provide` annotation is only useful on module bean, for w beans the implementation type is already hidden in the `Supplier#get()` method and the provided type is the formal parameter specified in the `Supplier<E>` interface.

 The provided type is only considered outside the module when used in a composite module or in an application.
 Inside the module, the actual bean type is always used for dependency injection.